 Plant your seedlings in pots or flowerbeds outdoors after the last frosts fall on the ground.
 Check your local listings for frost dates in your area.

-What are the Pests and Diseases Affecting Portulaca Plants?
+Pests and Diseases Affecting Portulaca Plants

 As with any other plants in the flowerbed, portulacas are susceptible to certain pests and diseases.
 In the springtime, be on the lookout for aphids.
 Ants bring them to your plants, and they like to infest the stems.
 Aphids suck to moisture out of the plants, and if they attach to the growing tips, they can kill the plant.